todds-encoder/todds/README.md

 ```
 ARGS:
   input                       Encode all PNG files inside of this folder as DDS.
 It can also point to a single PNG file.
 If this parameter points to a TXT file, it will be processed as a list of PNG files and/or directories.
 Entries must be on separate lines.
 Every listed PNG file and those inside listed directories will be encoded as DDS.
   output                      Write DDS files to this folder instead of creating them next to input PNGs.
 This argument is ignored if input points to a TXT file.

 OPTIONS:
   -cl, --clean                Deletes all DDS files matching input PNG files instead of encoding them.
   -f, --format                DDS encoding format.
                                   BC7: High-quality compression supporting alpha.
 [Default]
                                   BC1: Highly compressed RGB data.
-                            BC1_ALPHA_BC7: Files with alpha are encoded as BC7.
-Others are encoded as BC1.
+  -af, --alpha-format         Use a different DDS encoding format for files with alpha.
+Defaults to using the value in --format unconditionally.
+                                  BC7: High-quality compression supporting alpha.
+[Default]
   -q, --quality               Encoder quality level, must be in [0, 7].
 Defaults to 6.
   -nm, --no-mipmaps           Disable mipmap generation.
   -fs, --fix-size             Set image width and height to the next multiple of 4.
   -mf, --mipmap-filter        Filter used to resize images during mipmap generation.
                                   LANCZOS: Lanczos interpolation.
 Preserves edges and details better than other filters when dowsncaling images.
 [Default]
                                   NEAREST: Nearest neighbor interpolation.
 Very fast, but it does not produce great results.
                                   LINEAR: Bilinear interpolation.
 Fast, and with reasonable quality.
                                   CUBIC: Bicubic interpolation.
 Recommended filter for upscaling images.
                                   AREA: Resampling using pixel area relation.
 Good for downscaling images and mipmap generation.
   -mb, --mipmap-blur          Blur applied during mipmap generation.
 Defaults to 0.55.
   -sc, --scale                Scale image size by a value given in %.
   -ms, --max-size             Downscale images with a width or height larger than this threshold to fit into it.
   -sf, --scale-filter         Filter used to scale images when using the scale or max_size parameters.
                                   LANCZOS: Lanczos interpolation.
 Preserves edges and details better than other filters when dowsncaling images.
 [Default]
                                   NEAREST: Nearest neighbor interpolation.
 Very fast, but it does not produce great results.
                                   LINEAR: Bilinear interpolation.
 Fast, and with reasonable quality.
                                   CUBIC: Bicubic interpolation.
 Recommended filter for upscaling images.
                                   AREA: Resampling using pixel area relation.
 Good for downscaling images and mipmap generation.
-  -th, --threads        Number of threads used by the parallel pipeline, must be in [1, N].
+  -th, --threads              Number of threads used by the parallel pipeline, must be in [1, 32].
 Defaults to maximum.
   -d, --depth                 Maximum subdirectory depth to use when looking for source files.
 Defaults to maximum.
   -o, --overwrite             Convert files even if an output file already exists.
   -on, --overwrite-new        Convert files if an output file exists, but it is older than the input file.
   -vf, --vflip                Flip source images vertically before encoding.
   -t, --time                  Show total execution time.
   -r, --regex                 Process only absolute paths matching this regular expression.
   -dr, --dry-run              Calculate all files that would be affected but do not make any changes.
   -p, --progress              Display progress messages.
   -v, --verbose               Display all input files of the current operation.
   -h, --help                  Show usage information.

+ADVANCED OPTIONS:
+  -bc1-ab, --bc1-alpha-black  The BC1 encoder will use 3 color blocks for blocks containing black or very dark pixels.
+Increases texture quality substantially, but programs using these textures must ignore the alpha channel.
+  -rp, --report               Prints information about the encoding process of each file.
 ```

 ### Quality